The Florida Bar

 - Approval and distribution of a sexual harassment consumer pamphlet to each Florida Bar member, all court personnel and to support staff in the office of state attorneys, public defenders, city and county attorneys and the Attorney General;

 - Obtained funding, produced and distributed the "Court Conduct Handbook" to promote gender equality in Florida's courts;

 - Promoted educational courses geared specifically to women lawyers on rainmaking, trial and negotiation skills, income disparity and other gender-related issues;

 - Obtained sponsorship and produced a oneday Law Firm Management Conference in seven locations across the state for senior opinion leaders; and

 - Conducted a 1993 Gender Equality in the Profession random sample survey of 4,805 instate Bar members.

-In 1999-2000, the Special Committee for Gender Equality merged with Equal Opportunities in the Profession committee, and is now called the Equal Opportunity Law Section.
-This section is active in sponsoring seminars and educating attorneys and the public on diversity, civil rights, discrimination law, women's issues, and disabilities issues.
+In 1999-2000, the Special Committee for Gender Equality merged with Equal Opportunities in the Profession committee, and was called the Equal Opportunity Law Section.
+This section was active in sponsoring seminars and educating attorneys and the public on diversity, civil rights, discrimination law, women's issues, and disabilities issues.